huntse/uncarved/content/articles/painful.md

 +++
 title = "That was painful"
-last_modified = "2009-02-06T14:39:14Z"
+description = "Migrating everything to a new server" last_modified = "2009-02-06T14:39:14Z"
 +++
-# That was painful

-## Migrating everything to a new server

 So a couple of weeks ago I finally became annoyed enough at having to use a virtual linux server that I shelled out the extra and was